 No wait, we have to do a flashback first.
 GAH!!!
 Fine, but this better be worth it!
 What’s it about?

 Alright, I’m SURE we’ll get back to the dying girl in due time, and who knows; maybe this flashback will give me a reason to like Sumika!
 So within the flashback of Sumika writing the birthday letter, she begins flashing back to when she first met Kureha which doesn’t seem to have been that long before she got killed.
 They met on the first day of high school, and if Sumika died about a month before Kureha’s seventeenth birthday then that would mean they knew each other for about a year.
 I always figured they’d have known each other longer, but it actually says something good about Kureha’s character that she didn’t immediately block others out once her mother died and that she was willing to give love and friendship a chance after that loss.
-Anyway, Sumika then remembers the night they saved the garden and the subsequent naked cuddling they did afterwards to dry off.
+Anyway, Sumika then remembers the night they saved the garden and the subsequent naked cuddling they did afterward to dry off.

 We get to see more of that night where Kureha shares her mother’s last (and unpublished) book that she wrote before she died.
 Apparently Kureha’s mother was a children’s author.
 Oh, and she had to have been a seer considering that the story JUST SO HAPPENS to be a note for note parallel of Kureha and Ginko’s story.
 Oh, and it’s an unfinished story because Kureha’s mother JUST SO HAPPENED to have died right before getting to the part we HAVEN’T seen yet.
 A bit on the nose there don’t you think?
 Oh well, let’s take a look at this story.

 So the Moon Girl (Kureha) drops her mother’s pendant from the moon onto the forest below.
 The Forest Girl (Ginko) finds it and starts to imagine the world beyond the sky.
 The moon girl meanwhile is uber sad that she lost the damn pendant.
 The both of them (I think their aware of each other but don’t actually know anything about the other) appeal to the Goddess of the Sky (Kumalia) to allow them to cross to the other’s world.
 Kumalia denies them at first but eventually capitulates and gives them each a pathway to the sky that divides the two worlds.
-Once they get to the divide, there’s a giant fucking mirror that keeps them separated and they have to destroy their own reflections in order to get to the other side and give their friend a promise kiss.
+Once they get to the divide, there’s a giant mirror that keeps them separated and they have to destroy their own reflections in order to get to the other side and give their friend a promise kiss.
 The catch is that destroying the mirror might cost them their lives.
 Will they risk their lives to prove their love?
 The story ends before we find out what the two of them decide to do.

 Alright, so let’s parse this out a bit.
-The two worlds are obviously the human world and the bear world (nature in general I guess?) that were brought closer together (sort of) when the Kumalia planet did its thing and gave the bear sentience (and presumably the power to shape shift).
-Anyway, the two kids (Kureha and Ginko) were brought together by Kureha’s mother (the pendent) but have always been separate due to the either literal wall of severance or the fact that they are from two different worlds.
+The two worlds are obviously the human world and the bear world (nature in general I guess?) that were brought closer together (sort of) when the Kumalia planet did its thing and gave the bear sentience (and presumably the power to shape-shift).
+Anyway, the two kids (Kureha and Ginko) were brought together by Kureha’s mother (the pendent) but have always been separate due to either the literal wall of severance or the fact that they are from two different worlds.
 The mirror I guess is supposed to be them betraying their true nature (Kureha hating bears and Ginko… I don’t know, eating invisible girls?) which they have to do in order for this friendship and or romance to work out.
 The story itself is decent enough, but what really sells this scene is the fantastic artwork.
 The animation may be limited, but the art style here is just a delight to look at.
 What muddies this part of the episode though is that I still don’t know if this is even close to what Ginko wants.
 Does she want to be friends or just eat her?
-She’s said numerous time that she wants to eat Kureha, so is this a fairy tale of friends from different worlds coming together, or is it a dark retelling of the Red Riding Hood story?
+She’s said numerous times that she wants to eat Kureha, so is this a fairy tale of friends from different worlds coming together, or is it a dark retelling of the Red Riding Hood story?
 Is GInko a friend that Kureha needs right now, or the one to lead her to her ultimate downfall?
 Maybe the ambiguity here is the point, but it’s still bothering me that we’re halfway through the damn series and this pretty simple plot point is being stretched out longer than it needs to be.
 After reading the story, Kureha tells Sumika that she would gladly smash the mirror because she’s willing to do anything in the name of love which inspires Sumika to never back down on love either.
 We get to see her prove this in the next exclusion ceremony where… I’m sorry, IS SUMIKA PARTICIPATING IN THE EXCLUSION CEREMONY!?!?

 So yeah, Sumika willingly martyrs herself by… being excluded I guess.
 She writes the letter to Kureha and plans to give it to her some point soon before she gets killed by bears which apparently has to happen now.
-She also gets visited by Kaoru (the leader of the exclusion ceremony in the present and the one who set the trap for Ginko) who can definitely go fuck herself.
-I guess the Exclusion Ceremony decided that because Sumika fucked with their predetermined vote, that they’ll have to wait until Kureha’s birthday to exclude her because of reasons and are already planning her birthday party.
+She also gets visited by Kaoru (the leader of the exclusion ceremony in the present and the one who set the trap for Ginko) who can definitely piss off.
+I guess the Exclusion Ceremony decided that because Sumika messed with their predetermined vote, that they’ll have to wait until Kureha’s birthday to exclude her because of reasons and are already planning her birthday party.
 Sumika is cool with this because Kaoru promises to protect Kureha by being her friend after Sumika is murdered.
 I don’t get how that works, but considering what Kaoru is planning on doing to Kureha in the present, it’s probably just a flat out lie that Sumika was dumb enough to believe.

 Well that was a bit unexpected.
 Anyway, it turns out that the bears were able to escape because Lulu had a flash grenade nearby.
 Kaoru isn’t too pleased about this, but the rest of her plans are going off without a hitch so she can’t be too upset, especially with a naked lady standing in front of her.

 So was I right or was I RIGHT that the principal was evil?
 COME ON!!
 Who the hell else could the mystery lady be?
 How many characters do we even KNOW OF in this series?
 It’s either the principal or Mitsuko, and unless MItsuko got her hair cut after getting shot, then the safe bet is her.
 Also, while it’s hard to tell with Kaoru sitting down, the mystery lady seems pretty tall and there’s only one adult in the show at this point.
 Now there is something about this scene that I want to bring up, but I would like to reiterate that I am most likely a chowder head and that anything I say should be taken with a grain of salt.
 As far as I can tell, this is the ONLY time in the series that we’ve had two characters quite explicitly sleeping together.
 Kureha and Sumika had a somewhat intimate night, but it seems pretty clear there was no sex involved.
-Lulu and Ginko as well never have sex, unless of course the scene is a complete fucking fantasy like at the end of the Severance Trials where they transform and do… whatever the hell it is that they do.
+Lulu and Ginko as well never have sex, unless of course the scene is a complete fantasy like at the end of the Severance Trials where they transform and do… whatever the hell it is that they do.
 Hell, let’s take this a step further.
-Mitsuko was CLEARLY touchy feely with a lot of people with the intent of getting them aroused, who is ALSO a bad guy.
+Mitsuko was CLEARLY touchy-feely with a lot of people with the intent of getting them aroused, who is ALSO a bad guy.
 The ONLY time sex and arousal is used in this show is to manipulate others into doing their bidding.
 Is this something to be concerned about?
-Is the show equating sex with evil, like it’s a fucking slasher film?
+Is the show equating sex with evil, like it’s a slasher film?
 So far, we’ve only seen sex as a tool for manipulation (Mitsuko with the girls and the principal here with her clearly impressionable student) while the supposed true love between Kureha and Sumika never went beyond sharing lunches and learning on each other shoulders.
-I definitely want to see this play out, but for now it’s something I’m going to keep my eye on.
+I definitely want to see this play out but for now, it’s something I’m going to keep my eye on.
 We cut to the next morning where Kureha is looking for the transfer students but it appears they didn’t come home last night.
 She seems pretty sad about it which is odd considering how she’s treated them the last few days.
 Maybe this is a turning point for her where she’ll realize she doesn’t actually want to be alone.
-While this is happening, the bears are in the park and GInko is fighting for her life after the dreadful attack from the night prior.
+While this is happening, the bears are in the park, and GInko is fighting for her life after the dreadful attack from the night prior.

 It’s Kureha’s birthday tonight and it seems that everyone is getting ready for the big day.
 Whatever the class has planned will culminate tonight, and Kureha plans to finally read the letter to that Sumika gave her.
 Before the party at the garden, Kaoru and Kureha have a talk where Kaoru asks her why she chose to stand out and not be invisible.
 Obviously, the answer is love (because of course it is) and Kaoru is still as despicable as ever.